Near Pontypool, Afan Lwyd Valley

 In 1974 the NCB reported that a major investment program was required to produce the projected output of coking coals for the 1980s and to ensure the continuity of supplies into the 1990s.
 In 1974 exploratory boring at Blaenserchan Colliery proved that the Garw seam was 2 feet 9 inches to 3 feet thick over a large area that previously was thought to be too thin to work.
 The total reserves proved in this seam were 3.5 million tons, which equals the remaining reserves of the seam at Abertillery.

 Blaenserchan’s output was diverted by underground roadway to the Hafodyrynys New Mine, in 1977 at a cost of £3 million.
-This link up saved the annual £28,000 cost of running four locomotives on a seven-mile surface railway and the reduction in surface manpower had the effect of increasing the output per man shift from 13 cwts in 1961 to 42 cwts in 1968.
-Blaenserchan’s coal was again diverted by underground roadway to Abertillery New Mine which was 3.5 miles away to the northwest and in 1985 all the way to Marine Colliery.
+This link-up saved the annual £28,000 cost of running four locomotives on a seven-mile surface railway and the reduction in surface manpower had the effect of increasing the output per man shift from 13 cwts in 1961 to 42 cwts in 1968.
+Blaenserchan’s coal was again diverted by underground roadway to Abertillery New Mine which was 3.5 miles away to the northwest and in 1985 to Marine Colliery.

 By 1981 all of the thicker seams had been exhausted and the pit was working the Garw seam at an average section of only 32 inches and at a depth of 1,400 feet, coalface length was between 165 and 220 metres with coal cutting by Gleithobel ploughs and coalface roof supports being post and bars.
 Coalface output per man shift was planned at 4.8 tonnes, and overall output per man shift at 1.62 tonnes.
 The saleable yield of coal was 75% of the total output.

-Due to the side of the valley on which Blaenserchan was sunk being so steep, the pithead baths were built on the other side of the narrow valley, a train, and then a bus was used to ferry the men between the two.
+Due to the side of the valley on which Blaenserchan was sunk being so steep, the pithead baths were built on the other side of the narrow valley, and a train, and then a bus were used to ferry the men between the two.

 In 1977 the NUM Lodge Secretary was George Smith while in 1981 to closure it was John Marshall.
 In 1969/75 the colliery manager was G.R.
 Payne while in 1976/9 it was T. Thomas and in 1980 it was B. Williams.